Air pollution in Turkey: Types and levels

 Although there is some monitoring of air pollution, many air pollution indicators are not available.
-The air quality index in Turkey does not include particles smaller than 2.5 microns (PM 2.5), but does include nitrogen dioxide, sulfur dioxide, carbon monoxide, tropospheric ozone and particles between 10 and 2.5 microns in diameter (PM10).
-According to the OECD Turkey plans to meet EU limits by 2024.
+The country's air quality index omits particles smaller than 2.5 microns (PM) but includes nitrogen dioxide, sulfur dioxide, carbon monoxide, tropospheric ozone, and particles between 10 and 2.5 microns in diameter (PM).

+There are hourly, daily and yearly average limits for pollutants around coal-fired power stations in a radius 50 times the chimney height: